duanegoodner/pet-searcher/README.md

 If you have any questions or would like to contribute, feel free to:

-- Open an **issue** in the repository.
+- Open an [issue](https://github.com/duanegoodner/pet-searcher/issues) in the repository.
-- Submit a **pull request** with improvements or fixes.
+- Submit a [pull request](https://github.com/duanegoodner/pet-searcher/pulls) with improvements or fixes.

-We appreciate your feedback and contributions! 🚀
+We appreciate your feedback and contributions!